Frequently Asked Questions

 Acceptable forms of payment are:

-- KCWD90 Automatic Payment method a FREE service provided by the District.
+• KCWD90 Automatic Payment method a FREE service provided by the District.
 To download the form, go to the Forms Tab.
+Or you can fill out the form online under the "Customer" tab, "Online Forms" and "Free Auto-Pay - checking account only"

-- InvoiceCloud (Third Party) Payment Portal.
+• InvoiceCloud (Third Party) Payment Portal.
 You are able to pay online or over the phone.
-A $3.95 convenience fee for online payment and $3.45 for pay by phone is added to your bill.
+A $3.95 convenience fee for pay by phone or a $3.45 for online payment is added to your bill.
 You will need your seven digit account number and last name.
+There is a maximum limit of $500 per transaction (including the fee).

 When is my bill due?